eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 All Team Members are aware of
 the children's details on the `Regularly Administered Medication List`_.
-At the times at which medication is to be administered, the Team Member:
+At the times at which medication is to be administered, a qualified member of staff:

+#. finds another member of staff to witness the administration
+#. administers the medication
-#.
-Records, in the `Medication Record Book`_:
+#. records, with the witness, an entry in the `Medication Record Book`_

-   * name of child
-   * name and strength of medication
-   * the date and time of dose
-   * dose given and method
-   * signature of the Team Member, a witness and the guardian

-#.
-Returns the medication to the *Medication Cabinet*.
+#. returns the medication to the Medication Cabinet
-#.
-Takes note to ensure that
+#. takes note to ensure that
    guardians sign the `Medication Record Book`_ at the end of the day.